Placement Test FAQ

 No. The fee and credits are processed separately by different UNT departments.
 The Department of World Languages, Literatures, & Cultures is not responsible for taking payments or updating transcripts; however, if you accepted your credits and they have not been posted to your transcript after 4-6 weeks, contact us at email@example.com and we can try to determine the issue.

 Will accepting my credits affect my GPA?

 No. Credit by exam does not have a letter grade assigned when posted to your transcript and does not affect your GPA.

 I accepted my credits and they have not been posted to my transcript.
 What do I do?

-First, make sure you signed for your credits during the in-person test or accepted your credits by email after the remote test.
+First, make sure you accepted and signed for your credits during the in-person test.
+If you took the test online/remotely during the Fall 2023 semester or prior, you recieved an email to your UNT email address with your test results after finishing the exam.
 Credits are not automatically posted without your confirmation.
 If you did not confirm that you wanted your credits on test day, email firstname.lastname@example.org with your UNT ID number and let us know you need your credits.